-As a general rule, disclosure is required in circumstances where an issuer is proposing to make a "regulated offer" of financial products.
+As a general rule, disclosure is required in circumstances where an issuer is proposing to make a 'regulated offer' of financial products.
 However, the FMC Act provides a range of exclusions enabling issuers to raise capital without requiring regulatory disclosure.
 The key types of offers of financial products which are excluded from the disclosure requirements under the FMC Act include:

-- Offers to "wholesale" investors (eg investment businesses such as brokerage firms; persons who have owned or carried out transactions to acquire financial products with a value of at least NZ\$1m, or had net assets or total turnover with a value of at least NZ\$5m, in the previous two years; government agencies; individuals who are able to provide certifications demonstrating adequate investment experience; or persons investing at least NZ\$750,000 in the relevant financial product) - Offers to relatives or close business associates of the issuer - Offers to fewer than 20 investors that raise no more than NZ\$2m in total, in any 12 month period (the "small offer exclusion") - Offers of the same class of financial products as are already listed on NZX (the "same class exclusion") - · Offers under employee share purchase schemes.
+- Offers to 'wholesale' investors (eg investment businesses such as brokerage firms; persons who have owned or carried out transactions to acquire financial products with a value of at least NZ\$1m, or had net assets or total turnover with a value of at least NZ\$5m, in the previous two years; government agencies; individuals who are able to provide certifications demonstrating adequate investment experience; or persons investing at least NZ\$750,000 in the relevant financial product) - Offers to relatives or close business associates of the issuer - Offers to fewer than 20 investors that raise no more than NZ\$2m in total, in any 12 month period (the 'small offer exclusion') - Offers of the same class of financial products as are already listed on NZX or the ASX (provided the ASX-listed issuer has a secondary listing on a licensed market operated by NZX) (the 'same class exclusion') - Offers under employee share purchase schemes.